plexsystems/promdoc/README.md

 `go get github.com/plexsystems/promdoc`

-### From releases

-A binary is available on the [releases](https://github.com/plexsystems/promdoc/releases) page

 ## Usage

-Run the following command in the root of your project to create a markdown file named `alerts.md` that contains all of the found Prometheus rules.
+Run the following command in the root of your project to create a markdown file named `alerts.md` that contains your Prometheus alerts.

 ```console
 $ promdoc generate alerts.md
 ```